 Availability of On-campus Computers: Computers are available in the Learning Resource Center and at times in the TE1-214 lab.

 In order to make sure your computer equipment is capable of handling Cypress’ online requirements go to:

-Cypress College Blackboard Login Page and check your system as stated under “Get Help” just below the Log-in section.
+Cypress College Canvas Login Page and check your system as stated under “Get Help” just below the Log-in section.